- Advertisement -spot_img

 3. Instagram Advertising

 Instagram gets much more engagement than Facebook, Twitter, and the other big players.
-Considering that it gets ten times more than Facebook, it’s really worth considering as an advertising platform – especially if you are able to market using great visual content.
+Considering that it gets ten times more than Facebook, it’s worth considering as an advertising platform – especially if you can market using great visual content.

 Instagram is a very popular choice for small and niche businesses as it has done plenty to support them.
 The metrics and targeting options (like on Facebook) are very helpful, and you can make use of several free business tools.
 You can also check the performance of your unpaid posts against your paid ads; this helps you determine the best posts for paid promotion.